 This Old-Fashioned Applesauce Cake can be easily prepared in one bowl, and the cinnamon buttercream frosting is also nice and quick.
 This is an egg-free and dairy-free recipe so ideal for vegans, those with egg or dairy allergies, and for anyone who loves budget-friendly baking.
-Our applesauce cake is moist, fluffy, light and warmly spiced, so is perfect for the autumnal and winter seasons.
-Applesauce cake has notes of delicious carrot cake as well as gingerbread cake, and is reminiscent in texture to a British coffee cake, so if you like those flavours and textures you'll likely enjoy our applesauce cake.
+Our applesauce cake is moist, fluffy, light and warmly spiced.
+Applesauce cake has notes of delicious carrot cake as well as gingerbread cake, and is reminiscent in texture to a British coffee cake, so if you like those flavours and textures you'll enjoy our applesauce cake.

 Our applesauce cake is adapted from an 1950's Stork margarine recipe that was found in an old vintage recipe booklet.
-The cake was titled Apple Spice Cake and was not vegan-friendly as it contained eggs.
+The cake was titled Apple Spice Cake.
+If like me you enjoy watching The Waltons then you'll love this cake to enjoy along with the episodes as baking Olivia Walton's applesauce cake is a firm fan favourite.

 Jump to: